freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/3-texturing.md

 Remember the fake holes mask we've created so we can use them as markers on the playfield?
 Let's do those.
 Create a new folder layer above *Inserts* called *Fake Holes*.
 But before we add anything to it, we need to mask out a few things.

 Click on the mask of your *Wood* folder, where the *Ink Mask* is the top effect.
 Add another fill effect called *Fake Holes Mask*.
 From your file explorer, drop `fake-holes-mask-01.png` and import it into your project as an alpha.
-Assign it to the *Fake Holes Mask* fill effect, and set the blend mode to *Subtract*.
+Assign it to the *Fake Holes Mask* fill effect and set the blend mode to *Subtract*.

 You should now see gray spots in your wood.
-Go back to your new *Fake Holes* layer, and add a white mask with a fill effect called *Fake Hole Mask*.
+Go back to your new *Fake Holes* layer and add a white mask with a fill effect called *Fake Hole Mask*.
 Click on *grayscale* and find *fake-holes-mask-01*.

 In the *Fake Hole* folder, add a new fill layer and call it *Material*.
 Only enable *color*, *height* and *rough* on it.
 Set the color to `#050505`, the height to something like `-0.08`, and roughness to let's say `0.7`.